moleculerjs/educational-content/README.md

 ## What do I get in return?

 As mentioned, you will get paid for each article/tutorial that you create.
-However, that's not all... `ToDo`
+Moreover, by putting your knowledge in words you'll improve your communication skills and improve your [knowledge retention](https://en.wikipedia.org/wiki/Learning_pyramid).
+Don't forget that it's pretty cool to be know as the smart person that always available to help and share their expertise.

+## How do I get paid?
+After your article/tutorial is approved we will send you the money via PayPal.

+The pricing is the following:

+`ToDo: define the pricing`